nikitavoloboev/data/design/fonts.md

 I use [Fira Code](https://github.com/tonsky/FiraCode) for Sublime Text.
 And I love the default San Francisco Apple font for use in everything else.

-Lucida Sans font is nice too (use it with Textual IRC client).

 ## Interesting fonts

 - [Inconsolata](http://www.levien.com/type/myfonts/inconsolata.html)